omneo/docs/source/includes/endpoints/products-variants.md

 }
 ```

-This API lets you retrieve a single variant belong to a certain product.
+This API lets you retrieve a single product variant.

 ### HTTP Request